Family Food on the Table

 This post is sponsored by The National Fisheries Institute's seafood education blog, Dish on Fish.
 As always, all thoughts and opinions are my own.

-That’s been an ongoing goal of mine.
-I’m a health and nutrition editor for my day job, so I know all about how great seafood is for us, and I try to incorporate it into our meals at least twice a week every week.
-(That’s also what the Dietary Guidelines for Americans calls for.)
+I was a health and nutrition editor for 15 years, so I know all about how great seafood is for us, and I try to incorporate it into our meals at least twice a week every week.
+(That's also what the Dietary Guidelines for Americans calls for.)

 I also really love how quick and easy it is to cook seafood.
 Right up my alley in terms of easy weeknight dinners.